opentable/octopress/source/_posts/2015-03-05-the-dns-abc.markdown

 ### Real life problems ###

-The mechanism explained above is great, but if applied in real life application, it will lead to a bottleneck.
+The mechanism explained above is great, but if applied in a real life application, it will lead to a bottleneck.
 Every lookup would involve root servers and authoritative servers, which would be hit by gazillions of queries every day, putting a huge burden on the system since the start.

 To solve this, of course a [**caching**](http://blog.catchpoint.com/2014/07/15/world-dns-cache-king/) system comes to help.
 Yes, DNS allows and encourages caching.
 This way another class of DNS servers comes into play, the **recursive name servers**.
 They can perform recursive lookups and cache results, returning them when queried even if they don't have the authority to generate the results themselves.